 Intermittent fasting significantly increases natural growth hormone production.

-Without food readily available, your body taps into ‘primal’ reserves to protect muscle and increase strength because muscle and strength are precious resources necessary to bring down the next kill to eat.
+Without food readily available, your body taps into ‘primal’ reserves to protect muscle and increase strength.

 Sharper Focus and Mental Clarity

 Fasting helps you focus.
 Digestion takes a lot of energy.
 When you’re full, you’re content and satisfied.
 That’s why you just want to nap after a big lunch.

 When you go a long time without eating, your mind goes into survival mode and you enter a heightened state of awareness.